NodeOps-app/autogen/Readme.md

 > You have the choice of integrating a [GitHub repo](/Docs/GitHub-Integration/walkthroughs.md) or importing an existing [Docker image](/Docs/Docker-Integration/docker-image.md).

+4. Import your code and [deploy a project](/Docs/Projects/functions.md).

 ## FAQ

 ### What is NodeOps NodeOps Developer Cloud?